 Off the field, Niagara student-athletes collectively recorded the highest grade point average (GPA) in school history (3.30) during the 2007-08 academic year, and in 2010-11, 70 percent of the school’s student-athletes attained a GPA of 3.0 or higher.

 Meanwhile, under McLaughlin’s direction, Niagara Athletics generated more than $500,000 in additional revenue and set attendance records in men’s hockey and men’s basketball.

 A highly-regarded member of the college athletics community, McLaughlin has also used his leadership skills to serve student-athletes on a national scale.
-McLaughlin was elected to the Division I-AAA Athletic Director Association Executive Committee for the 2011-12 term.
+He will serve as the chairman of the Atlantic 10 Finance Committee from 2014-16.
+Prior to VCU, he was elected to the Division I-AAA Athletic Director Association Executive Committee for the 2011-12 term.
 He has also served as the chair of the College Hockey America (CHA) Directors Committee and as chairman of the NCAA Hockey Rules Committee.
 From 2008-10, he was the commissioner of the College Hockey America Conference.
 McLaughlin has also worked as chair of the Metro Atlantic Athletic Conference’s Committee on Athletic Administration.

 At American, McLaughlin spearheaded the department’s external unit for athletics, including development, alumni relations, marketing, sports information and tickets.
 His primary focus was on development and alumni relations, running the fundraising arm of the athletics department and the Eagles Club, as well as the athletic department’s capital campaign.
 Alumni participation and giving increased in each year under McLaughlin, and each athletic program created an affinity group to promote fund-raising and participation.